GoogleContainerTools/skaffold/docs/content/en/docs/_index.md

 {{< /alert >}}

 What's more, the pluggable architecture is central to Skaffold's design, allowing you to use the tool you prefer in each stage.
-Also, skaffold's `profiles` feature grants you the freedom to switch tools as you see fit depending on the context.
+Also, Skaffold's `profiles` feature grants you the freedom to switch tools as you see fit depending on the context.

 For example, if you are coding on a local machine, you can configure Skaffold to build artifacts